christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   be faster downhill than you ever thought possible")

-  You'll recover quickly.
+  Recovery will become much faster.
 You'll be ready for more intense sessions instead of being fatigued.
 You'll avoid injury.
 You'll keep consistent.

   ## Why Zone 2 made me the runner I am today